arvinkent18/laravel-user-management-app/README.md

 ## Laravel User Management App
-> Laravel 6.2 User Management App is use for managing users from the back end which uses AdminLTE combine with VueJS
+> Laravel 6.2 User Management App is use for managing users from the back end which uses AdminLTE template combine with VueJS

 ``` bash
 # Install Dependencies